 - Widening Willow Ave to construct a new northbound left-turn lane

 W. Cleveland St at S. Rome Ave Signalization Project

 - New crosswalks, also pedestrian signals, and ADA-compliant sidewalks

 W. Platt St at S Fremont Ave Signalization Project

 - New crosswalks, pedestrian signals, and ADA-compliant sidewalks

-- Detectable warning mats to alert pedestrians (especially the visually impaired) they are reaching the end of a sidewalk
+- Detectable warning mats to alert pedestrians (especially the visually impaired) when they are reaching the end of a sidewalk